robertpuccinelli/robertpuccinelli.github.io/_posts/2019-01-21-updating-jeep-head-unit.markdown

 7. Flash the stock MOB30X firmware using Nexus Root Toolkit (NRT) or the instructions provided by Timur.
 When using the instructions listed by Timur, my device would get stuck in a boot loop and I was not able to boot my device.
 I was able to get around this issue with NRT.
 Set your device type in NRT and follow the instructions for 'Flash Stock + Unroot'.
 Use the MOB30X image.

 8. After a few minutes, the screen will turn off.
 When it does, enter the bootloader again by holding the power and volume down buttons.
+DO NOT ALLOW THE OS TO LOAD!

 9. Install the Recovery Tool TWRP by calling 'fastboot flash recovery twrp_file.img'.
 Use the volume buttons on the tablet to navigate to `Recovery` and press the power button to enter.